 - identify systemic problems in the delivery of care and seek to solve the issue

-Here, we consider the role of various specialities in the management of people living with viral hepatitis, specifically hepatitis C and B virus (HCV and HBV), together with non-alcoholic fatty liver (NAFL) and advanced fibrosis due to non-alcoholic steatohepatitis (NASH).
+Here, we consider the role of various specialities in the management of people living with viral hepatitis, specifically hepatitis C and B virus (HCV and HBV).

 Addiction and harm reduction